 In general, you shouldn’t fake who you are in social situations.
 This is the exception to that rule.
 If you fake self-confidence in social situations, you will get a genuine self confidence in social situations.

 When I first heard about this method, I didn’t believe it would work.
 I advise you to really try this out to see first hand how well it works, as it’s thoroughly proven in interesting experiments, more about that a bit further down.

-We all know how self confident people behave.
-James Bond, Oprah Winfrey, George Clooney, you probably consume hundreds of hours every year watching self confident people act.
-Thanks to this, your brain knows instinctively exactly how a self confident person behaves.
+We all know how confident people behave.
+James Bond, Oprah Winfrey, George Clooney, you probably consume hundreds of hours every year watching self-confident people act.
+Thanks to this, your brain knows instinctively exactly how a confident person behaves.

-When you’re feeling uncomfortable at a social gathering, you can mimic the behaviour of one of the actors or characters that you’ve watched:
+When you’re feeling uncomfortable at a social gathering, you can mimic the behavior of one of the actors or characters that you’ve watched:

-Scientists discovered in an experiment that if we act in a self confident way, we genuinely do become more self confident.
-Stress hormones decreased and hormones associated with determination and confidence increased in just a few minutes after changing into a self confident posture.
+Scientists discovered in an experiment that if we act in a self-confident way, we genuinely do become more self-confident .
+Stress hormones decreased and hormones associated with determination and confidence increased in just a few minutes after changing into a confident posture.

 Did you know that…

 In summary, people are more insecure than we think they are.
-If you presume that others are self confident and you’re not, you’re putting them on a pedestal.
-Knowing that people in general feel quite insecure will help you meet them on the same level that you’re on.
+If you presume that others are confident and you’re not, you’re putting them on a pedestal.
+Knowing that people, in general, feel quite insecure will help you meet them on the same level that you’re on.